-Chris Mitchell Chris Mitchell BSc, MA
+Dr Chris Mitchell BSc, MA, PhD

-In 2011, I undertook a part-time PhD at the University of Leicester after graduating from Bath Spa University College with an MA in Cultural Astronomy and Astrology in 2008.
+In 2019, I completed my PhD at the University of Leicester, and had previously graduated from Bath Spa University College with an MA in Cultural Astronomy and Astrology in 2008.
 My academic interests are in the history of astrology – my MA having been on the development of the zodiac in Babylonian texts, and my PhD on the translation of predominantly Arabic astrological manuscripts into Latin in the twelfth century.
-I am a tutor on the History of Astrology module at the University of Wales Trinity St. David (AHAN7003 History of Astrology) and teach sessions on this module and mark students’ papers.
+I am a tutor on the History of Astrology module of the Cultural Astronomy and Astrology MA at the University of Wales Trinity St. David (HPCA7017 History of Astrology) and teach sessions on this module and mark students’ papers.

 My academic research revolves around the twelfth-century translation movement of astrological and computistical texts from the Islamic world, which were written primarily in Arabic, into Latin and investigating the impact this new knowledge had in disseminating the study of astrology in Christian Europe.
 I also have an interest in the role that Jewish scholars played from the eleventh century to the fourteenth century in the field of astrology and its spread into Christian Europe, given their unique role in living in both Islamic and Christian lands.

-2014: “Astrology: Part of integrated health care?”, Press Release from the University of Leicester published in the Leicester Mercury
+2014: ‘Astrology: Part of integrated health care?’, Press Release from the University of Leicester published in the Leicester Mercury

 I was awarded a travel grant to present a paper at the International Congress on Medieval Studies at Western Michigan University, Kalamazoo, entitled “The Rabbi, the Pope and the Black Death: Levi ben Gerson’s Prognostication for the Conjunction of 1345” in 2015.